-J. Payments and Use of Penalty Assessment Penalties:

-MVEMSA will make the final penalty determination based on this section and will inform the Contractor of the incidents and penalties incurred on a monthly basis.
-Contractor shall pay MVEMSA all penalties within 30 days of receipt of the notification.
+- J. Payments and Use of Liquidated Damages: - MVEMSA will make the final liquidated damages determination based on this section and will inform the Contractor of the incidents and damages incurred on a monthly basis.
+Contractor shall pay MVEMSA all damages within 30 days of receipt of the notification.
 A late payment charge of five percent (5%) will be assessed monthly on any payment made after the due date.
-The Contractor will pay all penalty assessments to the Stanislaus County EMS System Enhancement Fund.

-2. Penalties collected will be utilized in accordance with MVEMSA policy 951.20, Stanislaus County EMS System Enhancement Funds.
+The Contractor will pay all damage assessments to the Calaveras County EMS System Enhancement Fund. - 2.
+Liquidated damages collected will be utilized in accordance with MVEMSA policy.

-Penalty assessment example until full implementation of FirstWatch OCU
+Liquidated damages will be assessed using the example below until full implementation of FirstWatch OCU: